Ruesa18/PhRe-API/README.md

 ## Installation
 In order to have a configuration file copy the `.env.example` file and name it `.env`.

+### Example API
+If you wanna use the example API, you will need to import the `sql/db.sql` script in a MySQL environment.
+Don't forget to connect PhRe-API with your database by configuring the credentials inside the `.env` file.

 ## Configuration
 Inside of the `.env`-file there are a few settings you might wanna check.
 You can for example specify which kinds of messages will be outputted and which ones will be suppressed.